Skip to main content

 Keeping Baby Safe

 • Childproof your home.
-Lock away all medications and cleaning products.
+Lock away all medications, cannabis edibles, button batteries, cleaners, and other toxic substances.
 Cover electrical outlets and tape down cords.
 Secure TVs, computers and furniture to prevent them from tipping over.
 Use window guards and stair gates.
 Be vigilant about hot liquids on countertops.
 Find the hazards before your baby does.
 Have Emergency numbers handy.
-Use safe toys for your baby`s age and remove loose parts and broken toys to prevent choking.
+1-844-POISON-X (1-844-764-7669).

 • To prevent drowning, never leave her alone in the bath.
 Do not use baby bath rings or bath seats.